gitblit/fathom/fathom-site/docs/mail.md

 ### Sending a Text Template Email

-Templates are loaded from the `templates` base directory on the classpath.
+Templates are loaded from the `templates` resource directory on the classpath.
 All specified template names are relative to this directory.

 ```java
 String subject = "Hi ${username}";